Joe Bennett (baseball)

-Joseph Rosenblum Bennett (July 2, 1900 – July 11, 1987) was a Major League Baseball third baseman.
+Joseph Rosenblum Bennett (born Joseph Rosenblum; July 2, 1900 – July 11, 1987) was a Major League Baseball third baseman.
 Bennett played for the Philadelphia Phillies in the 1923 season.
 Bennett played in one career game, on July 5, 1923.
 He batted and threw right-handed.
 Bennett attended MU and NYU.

 Bennett was born in New York, New York and died in Morro Bay, California, and was Jewish.